Discover the magic of Rotorua on one of my many walks

 Whirinaki Forest Walk

-11 kms • 3 Hours 30 minutes • Easy
+11 km • 3 Hours 30 minutes • Easy • Best walk in Whirinaki Forest, it follows the river through an amazing forest.

 Walk details →